Prince Harry Proves He’s Daddy Material In Latest Adorable Photo With A Baby

 On Friday, Meghan Markle’s boyfriend graced the final day of competition at the Invictus Games in Toronto.
 There, Prince Harry was greeted by several players and their family members.

 However, what caught the attention of the 33-year-old royal was the adorable pint-sized sporting fan named Sawyer.
-In the photo shared on the Kensington Palace’s official Instagram account, Prince Harry can be seen tickling the 7-month-old’s foot with a big smile on his face.
+In the photo shared on Kensington Palace’s official Instagram account, Prince Harry can be seen tickling the 7-month-old’s foot with a big smile on his face.

-The toddler, who was staring straight toward the cameras, was held by a young a woman wearing a Team USA shirt.
-The adorable snap was captioned with: “Prince Harry celebrates with #TeamNicholson, after Mike Nicholson wins an Invictus Gold medal for the USA in the swimming.”
+The toddler, who was staring straight toward the cameras, was held by a young woman wearing a Team USA shirt.
+The adorable snap was captioned with, “Prince Harry celebrates with #TeamNicholson, after Mike Nicholson wins an Invictus Gold medal for the USA in the swimming.”

 Along with the photo, a short clip was also uploaded on Instagram, wherein Team USA posed for the cameras while proudly wearing their gold medals.